cbcrg/pergola/doc/source/index.rst

 Welcome to Pergola's documentation!
 ===================================

-Pergola is a set of python modules for transforming your data in data visualizable in common genome browser

-The advent of new technologies in the field of behavioral neuroscience allows for the collection of big chunks of longitudinal data.
-Dealing with such a huge amount of data sometimes is difficult and it is very important to have good visualization tools so that we let data “speak”.
-However, this problem is not new in biology and other disciplines, such as genomics, have long dealt with it.
+The advent of new technologies in the field of behavioral neuroscience and other disciplines allows for the collection of big chunks of longitudinal data.
+Hence, powerful analysis and visualization tools are increasingly necessary.

-So why not take advantage of it? pergola aims is to be a simple tool for behavioral data manipulation in order to visualize data in popular genome browsers.
+Dealing with such a huge amount of data is not a new problem in biology.
+Other biological disciplines such as genomics have long  develop software tools for the analysis of big data.
+This observation will be anecdotal if genomics data were not often sequential and hence share a similar structure with longitudinal data.

+Pushing this observation further, Pergola process your longitudinal data adopting widely-used genomic formats.
+This way, Pergola makes your data compliant with powerful genomics software tools, simplifying its analysis and visualization.

 Documentation index:
 ~~~~~~~~~~~~~~~~~~~~